-Presenter: Janet Mazenier
+Presenter: Dr Janet Mazenier

 Title: Pursuing creativity as a profession following a corporate career